1ncande5cence/ae-sack/target-collector/README.md

 **Step 2: Use collected sub-ground truth to find attacks**

-Run the attack engine with the collected sub-ground-truth log following the instructions.
+Run the attack engine with the collected sub-ground-truth log following the [`instruction`](../scripts/README.md).
 It should reproduce the same attacks as reported.

 ### 2. Official Test Suite Example (SQLite3)
-We also describe the exact steps used for SQLite3, which relies on its full official test suite.
+We also provide the exact steps used for SQLite3, which depends on its complete official test suite.
+Because the procedure is complex and time‑consuming, we do not recommend reproducing it.

 #### Test Suite-Based Collection